 The completion of the T-Mobile-Sprint merger is just one of the first dominoes to fall, as the U.S. wireless market figures to see substantial changes over the next few months.
 Here's a quick summary of everything that's happened so far and what we expect to see now that T-Mobile has absorbed Sprint.

 What is the current status of the T-Mobile-Sprint merger?

 Here's how we got to this point.
-T-Mobile and Sprint first announced plans to merge in 2018 and in the ensuing year-and-a-half have spent their time winning approval from assorted regulatory agencies — chiefly the Federal Communications Commission and U.S. Department of Justice, both of whom had to sign off on T-Mobile and Sprint joining forces.
+T-Mobile and Sprint first announced plans to merge in 2018 and in the ensuing 23 months have spent their time winning approval from assorted regulatory agencies — chiefly the Federal Communications Commission and U.S. Department of Justice, both of whom had to sign off on T-Mobile and Sprint joining forces.
 Those federal agencies did, but only after extracting some promises from T-Mobile and Sprint meant to alleviate concerns about reduced competition in the wireless space, should those two carriers merge.

 If I'm currently a T-Mobile or Sprint customer, what will their merger do to my bill?

-Nothing should change with your monthly cell phone plan, at least according to T-Mobile.
+Nothing's expected to change with your monthly cell phone plan, at least according to T-Mobile.
 In the process of trying to gain regulatory approvals, T-Mobile executives vowed that customers would have the same or better monthly rates for three years after the deal goes through.

 As for what happens after those three years — or what happens if the New T-Mobile doesn't keep its word — we'll just have to wait and see.